carpentries-incubator/R-help-reprexes/GOVERNANCE.md

 e.g. on the curriculum site and/or when a release of the curriculum is made to Zenodo.

 ## Maintainer Meetings
-The Maintainer team meets frequently, at minimum for at least 1 hour four times per year, but ideally more often.
+The Maintainer team meets twice a month, as explained above.
+Going forward, the maintainer team must meet at *minimum* 4 times a year for 1 hour, but ideally more often (e.g. keep the twice-monthly schedule, or transition to monthly).
 Meetings provide an opportunity for Maintainers to discuss outstanding issues and pull requests and co-work on the project where necessary.